Irumbukkottai Murattu Singam: Plot

-The town of Jayshankarapuram, home of Tamil-speaking cowboys, is ruled by a one-eyed tyrant named Kizhakku Kattai (literally translating to East Wood as in Clint Eastwood), who rules over other villages as well, and is always surrounded by his assistants: a cowgirl named Pakki and an outlaw named Ulakkai.
-In order to free their town from Kattai's rule, Bilagiri James, Dagelandi, Jada, and Viruma travel to a neighboring town, Holaypuram, to seek out a savior.
+The town of Jayshankarapuram, home of Tamil-speaking cowboys, is ruled by a one-eyed tyrant named Kizhakku Kattai, who rules over other villages as well, and is always surrounded by his assistants: a cowgirl named Pakki and an outlaw named Ulakkai.
+In order to free their town from Kattai's rule, Bilagiri James, Dagelandi, Jada, and Viruma travel to a neighboring town, Sholaypuram, to seek out a savior.

 There, they encounter Singaram, a man with a noble heart who has been sentenced to death for duty negligence.
 The gang saves Singaram from execution and explains their situation.
 Singaram learns why he was chosen.
 The brave Singam was the previous marshal of Jayashankarapuram who bore a striking resemblance to Singaram, and also was the only one who stood up to Kattai's tyranny.
 Singam disappeared under mysterious circumstances years ago, and the town was left defenseless.

 Thus, Singaram is brought to the village and is passed off as Singam.
 Singaram learns to adapt to his new name, learning all the hero's skills and tricks.
 He wins the respect of the village seniors, which includes Paandu Paramu and Keluthi Amma.
 Soon, a girl named Baali falls for Singaram.
 He later surpasses the original hero's prowess, though initially, it is due to dumb luck.
 In between the hero's and the villain's camp is a Red Indian village where the tribals are pure vegetarians.
-With the introduction of this village, Athirikesa, the leader of the tribal group, his father Rangula, and his beautiful daughter Thumbi are also introduced.
+With the introduction of this village, the tribal group leader Athirikesa, his father Rangula, and his beautiful daughter Thumbi are also introduced.